mParticle/docs/src/pages/developers/idsync/http-api/index.md

 ### `/search`

 The `search` path should be used when you wish to determine the existence of a user identity.
-A typical use case is to confirm that a [GDPR erasure request](/guides/data-subject-requests/#erasure) has been successfully completed.
 It is similar to `identify` in that it accepts a set of known identities and returns an mParticle ID.
 You should provide all available identifying information for the given user.
 However, the `search` path is different from `identify` in that if there are no matches, it will not create a new mParticle ID, it will return a user not found error message.

 #### Request / Response